amynbmd/Mongo-Intel/README.md

 ### High-level project description:

 •	Create a mapping system that allows users to track the histories of identified entities in specified areas.
-Extrapolate from that data to make predictions regarding the future locations of these entities at a given point in the future.
+Extrapolate from that data to make predictions regarding the future locations of these entities at a given point in the future. <br>
 •	MongoDB-based application that can store various data types streamed to it.
 •	This application is used to aid teams in collaborating and coordinating their operations, especially in an emergency management/disaster relief environment.
 •	It is important to be able to understand where teams have been, what types of communications and coordination have taken place, and what future events may take place for a variety of reasons.